 Our coffee station is more merrier than ever this time of the year with a variety of seasonal coffees, hot chocolate pods and candy canes for stirring.
-The Happy Everything bowl holds a ton of extra coffee pods.
+Sister gave me the cute little hot chocolate sign years ago for my treat station.

 A few more decorative towels hang from the oven.
 My boys, of course, do not understand the use for a “decorative” towel so these are often wadded up, used as pot holders, or found cleaning up some mess.
 They wash and iron well. :-)